Berjaya Times Square

-Berjaya Times Square is a 48-storey, 203 m twin tower, hotel, condominium, indoor amusement park and shopping centre complex in Bukit Bintang, Kuala Lumpur, Malaysia.
-It was opened in October 2003 by the 4th Prime Minister of Malaysia, Tun Dr Mahathir bin Mohamad.
+Berjaya Times Square is a 48-storey, 203 m twin tower, comprising a hotel, condominium, indoor amusement park, commercial offices and shopping centre complex in Bukit Bintang, Kuala Lumpur, Malaysia.
+It was opened to the public in 2003.

 Background

 The development is currently the tenth largest building in the world by floor area and has also been tagged as the "world's largest building ever built in a single phase," with 700000 m2 of built up floor area.
 This building consists of a 19-storey shopping mall, business offices and leisure centre with over 1,000 retail shops, 1,200 luxury service suites, 65 food outlets and entertainment attractions such as the Berjaya Times Square Theme Park.

-In April 2005, Borders Group opened its first franchise store here, which was the largest Borders store in the world at the time.
-However, due to the 2010 economic downturn, it has since been downsized into a smaller operation called Borders Express.
-In 2016, the Borders Express store was closed.

-The Kuala Lumpur Monorail's Imbi station is linked to the building by a footbridge.

 History

 Initially, the land belonged to the millionaire and philanthropist Cheong Yoke Choy before World War II.
 His bungalow stood there until the entire parcel of land was purchased by the Berjaya Group of Tan Sri Vincent Tan for the development of the current Berjaya Times Square.

+Berjaya Times Square was officially opened by then-Prime Minister Mahathir Mohamad on 29 September 2003.
+It was supposed to be opened in 1999 but delayed due to the 1997 Asian financial crisis.

+Debenhams opened its first store in Asia on 17 November 2003.

+In April 2005, Borders opened its first franchise store here, which was the largest Borders store in the world at the time.
+However, due to the Great Recession, it was then been downsized into a smaller operation called Borders Express.
+However in 2016, it closed its doors permanently.

+Its current anchor tenants include NSK Grocer, MM Cineplexes, Ampang Superbowl, F.O.S, Panda Eyes Department Store and Berjaya Times Square Theme Park.

+Transportation

+The shopping centre is accessible within walking distance north of Imbi Station of KL Monorail and also southwest of Bukit Bintang MRT station.